os2display/display-client/README.md

 code check if a new release has been deployed, and reload if true?
 * dataStrategy.config.interval - How often (milliseconds) should data be fetched for the logged in screen?
-* dataStrategy.config.endpoint - The endpoint where the data should be fetched.
 * colorScheme.lat - Where is the screen located?
 Used for darkmode.
 * colorScheme.lng - Where is the screen located?
 Used for darkmode.
 * schedulingInterval - How often (milliseconds) should scheduling for the